m-l-3/Gamma-Entrainment/README.md

 # Overview
 In this repository we provide all the implemented codes and materials used for investigating several temporal/spatial synchronization features as well as cross-frequency coupling effects in the brain oscillatory activity recorded through electroencephalography (EEG).
 The EEG data are included in the *Auditory data*, *Rest data*, and *Multisensory data* folders.

 To see data specifications please see [Auditory Gamma Entrainment](https://openneuro.org/datasets/ds003800/versions/1.0.0) and [Multisensory Gamma Entrainment](https://openneuro.org/datasets/ds003805/versions/1.0.0) for more information on how the data are acquired and what each dataset contains.
+Further discriptions about the data is available at the following article: https://doi.org/10.1016/j.dib.2022.107839.

 The attached MATLAB scripts are the codes that were used to generate the plots and produce the analytical results discussed in the article ***Gamma Entrainment Improves Synchronization Deficits Caused by Dementia*** authored by M. Lahijanian, H. Aghajan, Z. Vahabi, and A. Afzal.
 The preprint version of the article is accessible through https://doi.org/10.1101/2021.09.30.462389.